Amazon FBA for beginners

 In Helium 10 there is a tool called Follow Up which can send these emails for you.
 You can also use the ‘request a review’ feature inside the Amazon orders on your order page.
 I have tried this and I am not sure how well it works to be honest, but it’s worth a shot!

-Unfortunately you can’t email customers directly through Amazon Seller Central, you need to use additional software (or do it manually).
+Unfortunately you can’t email customers directly through Seller Central, you need to use additional software (or do it manually).

-If you’re looking for a bit more hands-on guidance as you set up your FBA business, why not check out my Amazon Fundamentals programme – It breaks down all the essential steps to selling on Amazon FBA, from finding a product through to getting your first sale in an easy to follow roadmap. the training videos are easy to follow along and will tell you everything you need to know to get started on your selling journey.
+If you’re looking for a bit more hands-on guidance as you set up your FBA business, why not check out my Amazon Fundamentals programme – It breaks down all the essential steps to selling on Amazon FBA, from finding a product through to getting your first sale in an easy to follow roadmap.

 You might also like my Amazon FBA Tutorial: